Knee Osteotomy as a Knee Arthritis Treatment

 Following a knee osteotomy procedure, patients will be required to be non-weight bearing for approximately six weeks.
 Patients will be progressively taken off crutches after six weeks and will begin more active physical therapy exercises.
 The physical therapy program will begin immediately following the knee arthritis treatment and will progress through a variety of exercises to control post-operative swelling, to increase range of motion and to reactivate the surrounding muscles.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.

-For additional information on knee osteotomy, an effective knee arthritis treatment, please contact Dr. Matthew Provencher, orthopedic knee surgeon proudly serving the greater Vail, Aspen and Denver, Colorado communities.
+For additional information on knee osteotomy, an effective knee arthritis treatment, please contact Dr. Matthew Provencher, orthopedic knee surgeon serving the Vail, Aspen and Denver, Colorado communities.